apache/incubator-knox/books/0.4.0/knox_cli.md

 argument | description
 ---------|-----------
 --name|name of the alias to create
---cluster|name of Hadoop cluster for the cluster specific credential store otherwise assumes __gateway --value|parameter for specifying the actual password otherwise prompted<br/>
+--cluster|name of Hadoop cluster for the cluster specific credential store otherwise assumes that it is for the gateway itself
+--value|parameter for specifying the actual password otherwise prompted<br/>
 --generate|boolean flag to indicate whether the tool should just generate the value.
 This assumes that --value is not set - will result in error otherwise.
 User will not be prompted for the value when --generate is set.